-Cancer: Metastatic Triple Negative Breast Cancer (mTNBC)
+Triple Negative Breast Cancer (TNBC)

-mTNBC is considered incurable with a median survival of 8-13 months.
-These first-in-class drug candidates effectively treat primary and metastatic TNBC alone or in combination with other cancer drugs (including checkpoint inhibitors) in animal models by blocking the pro-survival and immune suppressive effects of the tumor microenvironment that drive cancer progression.
-In addition, NM drugs reduce therapy-induced cardiotoxicity and thereby improve survival and long term outcomes for TNBC patients.
+There is a significant unmet need for new, safer, and more effective treatments for TNBC, which has high rate of resistance, recurrence, and very low survival rates.
+NMX1 represents a first-in-class drug candidate that has effectively treated primary and metastatic TNBC as a single agent and in combination with other cancer drugs (including doxorubicin as well as checkpoint inhibitors) in animal models by blocking the pro-survival and immune suppressive effects of the tumor microenvironment that drive cancer progression.
+In addition, NMX1 reduces chemotherapy-induced cardiotoxicity and thereby holds significant potential to improve survival and long term outcomes for TNBC patients.

 Cardio-Oncology is an emerging subspecialty that addresses the profound effects of malignancies and oncological treatments on the cardiovascular system that often lead to heart failure mortality.
 While cardiovascular damage can occur with numerous cancer therapies, anthracyclines like doxorubicin (DOX, Adriamycin), the frontline treatment for TNBC, are best known to cause dose-dependent, delayed, and progressive cardiomyopathy, often years after treatment.
 Therefore, the leading cause of death in breast cancer survivors is cardiovascular disease, caused by the same treatment that once saved their lives.
-Additionally, many patients cannot endure many potential life saving cancer treatments due to reduced cardiovascular health.
+Additionally, many patients cannot endure many potential life-saving cancer treatments due to reduced cardiovascular health.